Braid representatives minimizing the number of simple walks

 With walks along braids established, we now show how they can be used to compute the colored Jones polynomial.
 Let $R =\ZZ[q,q^{-1}].$ Let $\hat{x}$ and $\tau_{x}$ be operators on the ring $R [x^{\pm 1},y^{\pm 1},u^{\pm 1}]$ given by $\hat{x}f(x,y,\dots) = xf(x,y,\dots)$ and $\tau_{x}f(x,y,\dots) = f(qx,y,\dots)$.
 The operators $\hat{y}$, $\hat{u}$, $\tau_{y}$, $\tau_{u}$ are defined similarly.
 We associate operators to each of the crossing weights using the formulas:

-By taking the summation of all walks on the braid and writing their weights in terms of the above operators, we obtain the polynomial $P$.
-We then have $P$ act on the constant 1 and make the substitutions $x = z$, $y = z$ and $u = 1$ to obtain the polynomial $\cE(P)$.
-Then, the substitution $z = q^{N-1}$ is made to obtain the polynomial $\cE_{N}(P)$.
+By taking the summation of all walks on the braid and writing their weights in terms of the above operators, we obtain the operator $P$.
+Letting $P$ act on the constant 1 and making the substitutions $x = z$, $y = z$ and $u = 1$, we obtain a polynomial $\cE(P)$.
+Let $\cE_{N}(P)$ denote the polynomial obtained by making the substitution $z = q^{N-1}$ to $\cE(P)$.

 The next result shows how to compute the colored Jones polynomial of a knot from its braid representative.
 It was proved by Huynh and L\^{e} in \cite{Huynh-Le-2005} and appears as Theorem 2.3 in \cite{Armond-2014}.

 \begin{theorem} Let $K$ be a knot obtained as the closure of a braid $\be \in B_m$.
 Its colored Jones polynomial is given by